AJ6EE/YSFReflector/README.md

 * [Setup](#setup)

 ## General info
-This project is for using Puppet to create a YSFReflector node.
+This project is for using YSFReflector.de script and Puppet to create a YSFReflector node.

 ## Technologies
 Project is created with: